Utsav-vaghani-UV/Medical-Diagnosis-AI_Agent-/README.md

 - **Recommendation**: Suggest additional respiratory evaluations, such as lung function tests or exercise-induced bronchoconstriction tests, to rule out any underlying lung conditions.
 Recommend breathing exercises or other treatments if a respiratory issue is suspected.

-## Future Enhancements

-In future versions, the system could expand to include a broader range of AI agents, each specializing in different medical fields, such as neurology, endocrinology, and immunology, to provide even more comprehensive analyses.
-These AI agents could be implemented using the [Assistant API from OpenAI](https://platform.openai.com/docs/assistants/overview) and use `function calling` and `code interpreter` capabilities to enhance their intelligence and effectiveness.
-Additionally, advanced parsing methodologies could be introduced to handle medical reports with more complex structures, allowing the system to accurately interpret and analyze a wider variety of medical data.

 ## Repository Structure

 - **Medical Reports Folder**: Contains a synthetic medical report of a patient with Panic Attack disorder.